stud131/docs-monaca/content/faq/application.en.md

 There are two ways to make an app runs in fullscreen mode:

-1. By Android App Configuration panel: From Monaca Cloud IDE, go to {{<menu menu1="Config" menu2="Android App Settings">}}.
+1. By Android App Configuration panel: From Monaca Cloud IDE, go to {{<menu menu1="Configure" menu2="App Settings for Android">}}.
 Then, enable the Fullscreen mode.

 2. By `config.xml` file: input the following line within the file: